cacophony-wj/cloud_machine/README.md

 _CLOUD MACHINE_ is a light, softcore NSFW overhaul of _Final Fantasy 7 Remake Intergrade_ for _Steam,_ featuring high poly, fully nude lady characters and a revamp of the difficulty for a more engaging experience.
 A clothed variant is available because -- c'mon, even I can accept that it's a litte absurd.

+#### More Information

+If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/cloud-machine)

 ### Requirements

 - [Nexus Account](https://nexusmods.com/)